 8. Learn New Communication Skills

 You might also consider seeing a therapist to work on building your self-esteem, identifying your feelings, and changing your behavioral reactions.
-If communication with a partner is a common trigger for you, couples therapy can be beneficial in improving these skills.5 There are some helpful ways to find the right therapist for you to consider and an online therapist directory on Choosing Therapies website.
+If communication with a partner is a common trigger for you, couples therapy can be beneficial in improving these skills.6 Use an online therapist directory to locate a therapist near you or an online therapy platform for virtual services.

 Is your relationship a source of frustration or disappointment?